Nutritional Sciences, Medicine, and Public Health

 - Beta cell dysfunction

 - Nutritional epidemiology

-- Associate Professor, Departments of Nutritional Sciences, Medicine, and Public Health, University of Toronto
+- Professor, Departments of Nutritional Sciences, Medicine, and Public Health, University of Toronto

 - Associate Scientist, Leadership Sinai Centre for Diabetes, Mount Sinai Hospital